tomtone/responsive_magento/README.md

 Responsive Magento Theme
 ==================
 --
-Magento theme based on Twitter Bootstrap including some extrafunctionality.
+Magento theme based on Twitter Bootstrap including some extra functionality.

 In case to keep file as minimal as possible github .gitignore for magento is included.

 Only the theme and theme modules will be cloned.